 Freeport-McMoRan’s Commitment to Safety

-The health and safety of our workforce, host communities, and the protection of the environment are fundamental to our extensive tailings management program and approach.
+The health and safety of our workforce and communities, and the protection of the environment are fundamental to our extensive tailings management program and approach.
 Our objective is to have zero fatalities, zero catastrophic failures, and zero unplanned discharges from any of our TSFs.

 Our Tailings Management System